 divided between the French and the English.
 The same lack of common interest

 with the French and a number of the other tribes in this vicinity were allied with the

 English.
 The English together with the Cherokees, Delawares and other tribes were

 victorious in one of their many clashes with the French and their Indian allies,

 including the Miamis; subsequently, the Miamis being continuously harassed by the

-English, removed to the Maumee river and left this territory to the
+English, removed to the Maumee river and left this territory to the Shawanoes, a

-who was an English agent for the Ohio Trading company who visited this part of the valley,
+was an English agent for the Ohio Trading company who visited this part of the valley,

 found the Indians on terms of amity with the white adventurers as late as 1750.
 He

 referred to their villages as 50 miles up the Miami and states their number to have

 been at least 200.
 It is asserted and claimed with some degree of validity that some

 As far back as 1849 the French controlled the trade of this country and claimed